coderefinery/git-intro/guide.md

   afternoon.
 Otherwise it can be skipped or moved to another module.

+## Conflict resolution

+We use screenshots from a violent video game in the section on conflict resolution, but it should be emphasized that conflicts are a good thing since otherwise collaborators would overwrite each other's changes.
+Git saves us from this situation by producing conflicts.

 ## Log your history in a separate window

 Set `PROMPT_COMMAND = "history -a"` and in another window, run `tail